lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 It often comes as a surprise to people when they find out that Lunch Money is built and maintained by a single person.

 > It’s really inspiring and reassuring (as a fellow solo founder) to see that a single person can build so much value.
-<br/><br/>

 > By the way, extremely impressed by the UX and usability, top notch stuff.
 Hard to believe this is something built and managed by a single person, especially considering the level of both design and back end dev.
-<br/><br/>

 > I signed up over the weekend as a trial user, and was amazed at the UX, snappiness and polish.
 Hard to believe it's run by just one person.
-<br/><br/><br/>

 > Wow!
 It’s phenomenal what one person has built in an year.
 You must be a productivity machine gun.
 Inspiring.
-<br/><br/><br/><br/>

 > Is this still a one-person-project?
 I’m so impressed.
-<br/><br/><br/>
-I didn't start working on Lunch Money with the plan of becoming a full-fledged company of one.
-I definitely wasn't always well-equipped to be a solopreneur but I feel like certain decisions I've made from graduation until now have made the path easier for me.

-Reflecting on how I got to where I am doing, I realized there are 4 major life decisions I made that have had significant contribution to where I am today.
-Here's what I believe are four career or life decisions I made that led to me on my current trajectory of being a solo founder and company of one.
+*In this new written series, I'd like to deep dive into solopreneurship and my personal journey with it.* It was never part of my life goals to start my own company and I hadn't thought about it for months after I started working on Lunch Money.
+It was only until I saw success with my first launch that I decided to quit my current freelancing jobs to pursue this endeavour full-time.
+The aggregate of my life and work experience allowed me to transition easily into the role.

+It goes without saying that everyone's path to and experience with solopreneurship is different.
+At the end of teach article, I'll be highlighting a fellow solopreneur with a link to their own reflections.
+I hope this helps provide alternative perspectives and it can help you on your own journey!

+In this article, I will go into the 4 life and career decisions to which I attribute my greatest and significant growth and experience-building periods.

 ## **Join the right company**